Commercial filming and photography

 The protection of natural, cultural, heritage and landscape values are key considerations when DBCA assesses applications for commercial filming.
 The way an area is portrayed in the final film product can impact these values.
 It is therefore important that filmmakers and photographers consult with DBCA before commercially filming on CALM Act land, and that there are procedures in place to ensure the protection of an area’s acknowledged values.

-Regulation 108 of the Conservation and Land Management Regulations 2002 requires any photographer taking images or footage for commercial purposes on DPAW-managed lands to obtain lawful authority from DPAW.
+Regulation 108 of the Conservation and Land Management Regulations 2002 requires any person taking images or footage for commercial purposes on CALM Act land to obtain lawful authority from DBCA.
 Non-commercial/private photography does not normally require lawful authority.

 Please see the Commercial filming and photography handbook for further information on when a filming authority is required.